-It is important that legal advice be sought if a worker believes they may have a claim for damages for an injury.
+It is important that legal advice be sought if a worker believes they may have a claim for damages for an injury. (see Legal services that can help.)
 The legislation covering this area is very technical and rigorous as to time requirements.
 Generally, court proceedings should be issued within six years of the date of injury, or after that time if a court allows.
 Also, the legislation has been, and will continue to be, subject to interpretation by the courts from time to time.

 If damages are obtained but they are less than the above minimum amounts for injuries, then each side must bear its own costs.
 There are also other provisions covering such matters as the amount of costs that can be awarded and the right of a solicitor to charge their own clients costs as well.

 Generally, once the proceedings for damages are finalised, a worker will not be able to make any further claims save for medical and like expenses (see “Medical and like expenses”).

 Pecuniary or monetary loss damages will not include any claim for medical and like expenses.